BizTalk Training – Customize filename dynamically inside Orchestration

-This is a basic step, to accomplish this you have to define the message context property of the output message.
+This is a basic step.
+To accomplish this, you have to define the message context property of the output message.

 The message context is a container for various properties that are used by BizTalk Server when processing the document.
 Each property in the Message Context is composed of three things, a name, a namespace, and a value.